streetsidesoftware/cspell/packages/cspell/README.md

 ### cspell.json sections

-- `version` - currently always 0.1
+- `version` - currently always 0.2 - controls how the settings in the configuration file behave.
 - `language` - this specifies the language locale to use in choosing the general dictionary.
   For example: `"language": "en-GB"` tells cspell to use British English instead of US English.
 - `words` - a list of words to be considered correct.